You can view the 2:30 minute interview here.

 All of the people that were preparing to receive those goods, the dockworkers, lots of civilians were killed and really eight strikes on a port was really sending a message that Saudi Arabia still has a lot of cruelty that they are willing to [shell] and the anger of not being able to defeat and bring the Houthis to their knees as quickly as they thought.

-Posted by Jim W. Dean, Managing Editor on May 26, 2015, With 3300 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on May 26, 2015, With 3302 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.